 Cryotherapy

-Cryotherapy (a.k.a. cold therapy) is proven to reduce the pain and swelling of a pulled back muscle.
+Cryotherapy (a.k.a. cold therapy) may reduce the pain and swelling of a pulled back muscle.
 It might also shorten recovery time.
 (8) Compression, or pressure, can also reduce swelling.
-Dig it.
+And guess what?
+The clinically proven Game Ready System integrates cold and compression therapies to help reduce pain and edema – outperforming conventional rest, ice, compression, and elevation (RICE) methods.
+(9,10,11) Dig It.

 Two of Us: Contrast Therapy

-Ask your doctor or physical therapist about using Game Ready cold and compression or contrast therapy for a pulled back muscle.
+Ask your doctor or physical therapist whether using Game Ready cold and compression or contrast therapy might be right for a pulled back muscle.